 Biological hazards include bacteria, viruses, and parasites.
 Chemical hazards include natural toxins and chemical contaminants.
 Some natural toxins are associated with the food itself (i.e., certain mushrooms and shellfish).
 Food allergens are also considered a chemical hazard.
 Physical hazards can include metal shavings from cans and plastic pieces or broken glass.

 #3 What is the bacteria growth “Danger Zone” range of temperature?

 Bacteria grows most rapidly in the range of temperatures between 40°F and 140°F, doubling in number in as little as 20 minutes.

 #4 Which of the following groups has the LOWEST RISK for foodborne illness:

 Although foodborne illness can affect anyone, young adults are the least susceptible.
 Other groups have a greater risk, such as: infants, the elderly, cancer patients, diabetes patients, pregnant women, and other people with weakened immune systems, such as those with HIV/AIDS, diabetes, or an organ transplant.

-Which of the following federal agencies is responsible for ensuring the safety of meat and poultry in the U.S.?
+#5 Which of the following pathogens is responsible for causing the greatest number of foodborne illnesses?

-Food or leftovers should not be left at room temperature for more than:
+#6 Food should be left at room temperature for no more than:

 According to FDA, you should use plain soap and water, rub your hands together to make a lather, and scrub them well for at least 20 seconds.

-Which bacteria poses the greatest risk to foodborne illness is found in raw poultry?
+#10 Which pathogen in raw poultry poses the greatest risk to foodborne illness?